FerrisChat/Q-A-Questions/questions.md

 The biggest issue with selfhosting is defo going to be the different endpoint.
 Unfortnately, I see no way around this, but perhaps we could require a parameter in API libs that optionally allows a custom server endpoint to be set up.
 It might be difficult for some libs to dynamically set an endpoint, which is why I haven't already done so.

+### Will ferris chat support RPC?

+Rich presence is a good idea, I personally do like it, it might be added, but it won't be high priority.

+### Do you foresee any trademark issues with using Ferris as your mascot?

+Nope.
+Ferris is licensed under Creative Commons 0, or in other words, Ferris is dedicated to the public domain.